thin-edge/thin-edge.io/docs/src/references/child-devices.md

 ##### Announcing child-device capabilities by the child-device it-self

-To announce it's capabilities the child device (external or logical) sends an MQTT message to `tedge/meta/<childid>`.
+To announce it's capabilities the child-device (external or logical) sends an MQTT message to `tedge/meta/<childid>`.
 The MQTT message is as below:

 ```json
 {